moleculerjs/database/docs/README.md

 };
 ```

+## Storing with non-supported adapters
 Mostly, the SQL-based adapters (Knex, Sequelize) can't handle them, so that they convert the `object` and `array` to a JSON string and store them as a `String`.
-But when you receives the entity, the adapter converts back to `object` and `array`.
-So you won't notice that it stores in different type.
-The only disadvantage is that you can't filter to properties of nested objects.
+But when you receive the entity, the adapter converts back to `object` and `array`.
+So you won't notice that it stores in different types.
+The only disadvantage is that you can't filter by properties of nested objects.

-## Example for nested object field as stored as a `String`
+### Example
 ```js
 module.exports = {
     // ...